MattB-242/Lattice_Invariance/README.md

 *lattice_sign(tol = 10**-6)* returns the sign of the lattice as calculated from the coform - it reverses the sign of the superbase if a swap of two values is required to order the coform values list, or keeps that sign if ordering the list requires only permutation.
 It will the sign to 0 if any value in the coform is less than the input tolerance (10**-6 default).

 *make_rf(tol= 10**-6* returns the signed root form object - it will return 0 if the coform is achiral (to within a set tolerance of $10^-6$), otherwise it will return the sign passed to it by the *lattice_sign* function.

+NEW * lat_plot(self, save_file, r, type = 'Points', unit_cell = False, vectors = True) will save an r x r grid of lattice points as a png file to the save_file location.
+Set type to 'Voronoi' or 'Delaunay' to plot Voronoi cells or a Delaunay triangulation.
+If unit_cell is set to True then a filled unit cell of the lattice will appear on the plot.
+If vectors is set to True then arrows indicating the lattice vectors will be added.

+NEW *axis_rotate(self) will take any input lattice and rotate it such that the shortest vector lies in the positive direction on the x-axis

+NEW *lattice_scale(self, scale_type = 'length') will deploy *axis_rotate* and then scale the lattice such that either the length of the vector on the x-axis is equal to 1 (if scale_type is set to 'length') or the lattice has unit volume (if scale_type is set to 'volume').

+NEW *mod_lat_points(self)* returns a list of the three vectors (x,y) which represent the lattice in the moduli space {(x,y)| x in [-0.5,0.5], y > 0, x^2 + y^2 > 1}.

 **RF_2signed Class**